Colorado's students who studied out-of-state saved $28.8 million through WICHE Student Access Programs in 2018-19.

-- Tens of thousands of students from Colorado have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Exchange Program.
-In just one of the programs, the Western Undergraduate Exchange, Colorado students and their families have saved $227.8 million since 1988, when the program was founded.
+- Tens of thousands of students from Colorado have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Access Programs.
+In just one of the programs, the Western Undergraduate Exchange, Colorado students and their families have saved $300 million since 1988, when the program was founded.

-Colorado is active in all three WICHE Student Exchange Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
-In 2015-16 Colorado’s students and families saved $21.1 million.
+Colorado is active in all three WICHE Student Access Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
+In 2018-19 Colorado’s students and families saved $28.8 million.
 Colorado saved money, too, through not having to establish and maintain costly programs in a number of areas, including some in healthcare.

 Professional Student Exchange Program.
-Colorado has sent 343 students to professional programs through the Professional Student Exchange Program (PSEP), with 23 students currently studying optometry.
-In addition, in 2015-16 the state received 177 students and some $5.1 million in support fees from other Western states.
-Historically, some 87 percent of PSEP students return to Colorado to pursue their professional careers.
+Colorado has sent 361 students to professional programs through the Professional Student Exchange Program (PSEP), with 25 students currently studying optometry.
+In addition, in 2018-19 the state received 113 students and some $3.3 million in support fees from other Western states.

 Western Regional Graduate Program.
-Colorado’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to to 380 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 59 institutions in all WICHE states.
+Colorado’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 700 high-quality, distinctive programs at some 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2015-16 Colorado sent 96 students to out-of-state institutions, while receiving 427.
+In 2018-19 Colorado sent 109 students to out-of-state institutions, while receiving 419.

 Colorado gains added value from WICHE’s programs in policy, workforce development, technology, mental health, and other areas.

-Colorado State University, Colorado State University-Pueblo and Metropolitan State University of Denver are members of the Western Academic Leadership Forum (the Forum).
+Colorado School of Mines, Colorado State University, Colorado State University-Pueblo, and Metropolitan State University of Denver are members of the Western Academic Leadership Forum (the Forum).
 Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 Colorado will host the Forum annual meeting in Boulder, April 24-26, 2019, with the theme "A Place for All?
 Belonging in Higher Education."
 The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-Aims Community College as well as the Colorado Community College System office and the 13 community college campuses are members.
+Aims Community College as well as the Colorado Community College System office and its 13 community college campuses are members.

 Several Colorado colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
-WCET is widely recognized as one of the most informative, reliable, and forward-thinking organizations regarding the role of technology and innovation in higher education.
-Our growing membership includes more than 350 institutions, state and system-wide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
-WCET member institutions actively serve more than 4 million college students taking all or part of their academic programs via technology.
+WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
 Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
-Major topics of interest to the WCET membership include student success, faculty success, managing e-learning, emerging technologies and evolving policy issues.
+Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.
 Colorado Community Colleges Online E-learning Quality Assurance Manual (2004), CU Online’ s Freedom (2008), Regis University’s Passport to Course Development (2011), Colorado Technical University’s intellipath™ for MBA prep (2014) and CTU Mobile (2016) won the WCET Outstanding Work (WOW) award, which recognizes effective and innovative uses of technology to address specific needs in higher education.

-Colorado has been the home office location for WICHE and its Mental Health Program since the late 1950s, although initially the program was located within the Department of Psychiatry at the University of Utah.
+Colorado has been the home office location for WICHE and its mental health program since the late 1950s, although initially the program was located within the Department of Psychiatry at the University of Utah.
 WICHE has been actively engaged in Colorado for several years supporting needs assessment, planning efforts for the statewide crisis response system, and behavioral health workforce development.
 The Behavioral Health Program’s activities in Colorado over the past year include the following projects: